Who may borrow from Kellar Library?

 The library is closed for chapel services 10:00 to 11:00 a.m. on Tuesdays during the school year.

 Seminary offices, including the library, will be closed due to inclement weather if classes are canceled.

 Circulation and Fines

-- Reference books may be checked out overnight when permission is received from the Library Director.
+- Reference books and Periodicals may be checked out overnight when permission is received from the Library Director.